highcharts-for-python/highcharts-gantt/docs/using/download_visualizations/_using_custom.rst

     .. note::

-      All other keyword arguments are as per the :class:`ExportServer` constructor.
+      All other keyword arguments are as per the :class:`ExportServer <highcharts_gantt.headless_export.ExportServer>` constructor.

     :returns: The exported chart image, either as a :class:`bytes <python:bytes>` binary object or as a base-64 encoded string (depending on the ``use_base64``